top of page

 praise and worship

 simple story.
-But remember this — every story of redemption is a miracle — and that matters.
+But remember this—every story of redemption is a miracle.

 Every story of redemption matters, and this is mine.

 I grew up attending church, Sunday school, and youth groups.
-Yet, I never knew about
+Yet, never knew about

 asking Jesus to live in my heart or surrendering my life to Him.
 Jesus knew what would